-An operator presence switch (seat switch) will cause the engine to stop if the FSC is out of the NEUTRAL-PARK position and the operator is not in the seat.
-The function of this switch should be checked by the operator raising off the seat with the tractor moving forward (allow 1/2 second "off the seat" for the time delay function); the engine should stop.
-If the safety system is not working, it should be repaired or replaced before operating the mower.
+An operator presence switch (seat switch) will cause the engine to stop if the parking brake is in the DISENGAGED position and/ or the FSC is out of the NEUTRAL-PARK position (tractor stationary or moving forward) and the operator is not in the seat.
+The function of this switch should be checked by the operator raising off the seat, first with the parking brake DISEN-GAGED, and then with the tractor moving forward (allow 1/2 second "off the seat" for the time delay function); the engine should stop.
+In each case, if the safety system is not working, it should be repaired or replaced before operating the mower.
 DO NOT disconnect the safety switches; they are for the operator's protection.

 NOTE: If the FSC lever will not stay in the selected position, the friction lock needs to be adjusted.
-Contact your Walker dealer.
+Refer to ADJUSTMENTS for FSC Friction Lock in Maintenance Instructions or contact your Walker dealer.

 Steer by pulling the lever on the side of desired direction of turn, e.g., pull the LH lever to turn left.
 To minimize the possibility of overcontrol, use only one hand on both steering levers.
-Beginning Recommendations are: